-The organisation is continuing to develop.
-Standards of training and support are constantly being reviewed and updated, with the help of the Telephone Helplines Association and organisations such as the Samaritans.
-In 2016, we were one of the first services to introduce an anonymous instant messaging service that is integrated with our website, as we understand the importance of using services that appeal to students.
+We were one of the first services to introduce an anonymous instant messaging service that is integrated with our website, as we understand the importance of using services that appeal to students.
 As of 2018, it takes as many forms of contact as our phonelines.

-In 2020, we’ll be celebrating Nightline’s 50th Anniversary, and in 2021 we’ll have our own 50th Birthday!
+We’ll have our own 50th Birthday!
 Stay tuned to see how you can get involved in the celebrations.